mastrup/ourHtagEditor/README.md

 ![H-tag editor in action](https://i.imgur.com/ha06iy6.gif)

 ## How to use
+Download and install the package from our.umbraco.org or<br>
-Drop the files in the App_Plugins folder, located in the root of your Umbraco installation.
+drop the files in the App_Plugins folder, located in the root of your Umbraco installation.